 I just listened to an interview with Dr. Benjamin Bikman, a PhD in Bioenergetics whose research specialization includes insulin resistance.
 Insulin resistance occurs when we eat too much carbohydrate (sugars and starches), and it produces systemic inflammation, which is our body’s healing response to damage.
 Yes, excess carbohydrate consumption damages our bodies.
 In fact, according to Dr. Bikman, all non infectious chronic illnesses are ultimately the result of insulin resistance.
 Think about that for a second.
 We can avoid or even reverse chronic illnesses of all kinds just by adopting a low-carbohydrate diet and reversing insulin resistance.

 It actually makes a lot of sense.
 Our hunter-gatherer ancestors, who lived from 2.5 million to 10,000 years ago, lived with no chronic illness at all.
 They had great health and then dropped dead one day.
 They may have fallen off a cliff or been eaten by a tiger, but they didn’t die of cancer or dementia.
 In fact, they had a potential lifespan of 94 years – and that’s 94 years of great health, then dropping dead!
 By contrast, in our modern society we see a steady decline into death from the moment we’re born.
 Our quality of life gets worse and worse, for which we take more medications and anything else that will help us postpone our inevitable demise.
+When the time comes, we eventually have to mourn a loved ones death by having a cremation and then a funeral service.

 Why the change?
 Our diet changed.
 We now eat as much carbohydrate in a day in America as our ancestors ate in a year.
 We are literally poisoning ourselves with carbs.
 And yet, when I talk to people about reducing their dietary carbs, they act like I’m asking them to cut off a limb.
 They think it would be painful and that they would no longer be able to enjoy life if they can’t eat their favorite chocolate glazed donuts anymore.